Customization¶

 up: "up,k"

-# Scroll Left
+# Left

-scroll_left: "left,h"
+left: "left,h"

 systemctl

-# List of configurable systemctl subcommands.
+# List of configurable systemctl subcommand keybindings.

-# The exact subcommand (including arguments) can be defined
+# The exact subcommand (including arguments) can be defined by setting `command`.

 # The description is used to describe the subcommand

-# the action.
+# in the `CommandPalette`

 systemctl_commands: